SingularityMods/packager/README.md

 ## Usage

     Usage: release.sh [options]
       -c                Skip copying files into the package directory.
       -d                Skip uploading.
       -e                Skip checkout of external repositories.
       -l                Skip @localization@ keyword replacement.
       -L                Only do @localization@ keyword replacement (skip upload to CurseForge).
       -o                Keep existing package directory, overwriting its contents.
       -s                Create a stripped-down "nolib" package.
       -u                Use Unix line-endings.
       -z                Skip zip file creation.
       -t topdir         Set top-level directory of checkout.
       -r releasedir     Set directory containing the package directory.
 Defaults to "$topdir/.release".
       -p curse-id       Set the project id used on CurseForge for localization and uploading.
 (Use 0 to unset the TOC value) -w wowi-id        Set the addon id used on WoWInterface for uploading.
 (Use 0 to unset the TOC value) -a wago-id        Set the project id used on Wago Addons for uploading.
-(Use 0 to unset the TOC value) -g game-version  Set the game version to use for uploading.
+(Use 0 to unset the TOC value) -x singularity-id Set the project id used on SingularityMods for uploading.
+(Use 0 to unset the TOC value) -G game           Set the game to use for Singularity uploading.
+      -g game-version   Set the game version to use for uploading.
       -m pkgmeta.yaml   Set the pkgmeta file to use.
       -n package-name   Set the package zip file name.
 Use "-n help" for more info.

 ### Uploading